mnieber/gen/docs/code-generation-steps.rst

 The code generation steps
 =========================

-There are four steps to the code generation:
+There are five steps to the code generation:

 1. Parse the spec files to build a graph structure of resources (the nodes) and verbs (the edges)
 2. Create a resource object for every node in the graph (also using the edges)
+3. Match every relation in the graph to a rule set, and run the matching rules.
-3. Render each resource into one or more source files.
+4. Render each resource into one or more source files.
-4. Run post-processing steps such as code formatters.
+5. Run post-processing steps such as code formatters.

 The parsing step
 ----------------